Applegate-Labs/autoRFP/README.md

 # Auto-RFP Skill for Manus

 A powerful, workflow-agnostic Manus skill that automates the creation of tailored consulting proposals.
-It extracts requirements from client RFPs, matches them against your firm's project credentials and team CVs, and injects the synthesized content directly into your standard PPTX template.
+It extracts requirements from client RFPs, matches them against your firm's project credentials and team CVs, and injects the synthesized content directly into your standard RFP response template.

 Built for the **Manus × Vibecoding: Consulting Hackathon**.